NatBat92/guild-wars-2-forum/README.md

 - ProfileDropdown variation allows the profile owner to edit their profile or change their username and password.

 - Also improves the user experience by allowing supplementary content to be hidden from the main content.
-Thus, not keeping the laout simple and not overwhelming for the user.
+Thus, keeping the layout simple and not overwhelming for the user.

 ### NavBar

-- Used on every page to allow users to access different pages on the website.
+- Used on every page to allow users to navigate to different pages on the website.

 - Forms a consistent part of the layout on every page to contribute to the website's identity.